lenskit/lkbuild/README.md

 # LensKit build support code

 This repository provides support code for use in LensKit builds and development.
+If you are trying to use LensKit, you don't need it; it is only used for working on developing LensKit (and related packages).

 To set up a Conda environment that contains the utilities needed to bootstrap a LensKit development environment: